Follow these steps to set up a Primary User on HomePod. This is ideal for multiple-user households where there’s a main user for each speaker.

 But what if your HomePod doesn’t recognize someone’s voice?
 By setting up a Primary User on the HomePod, Siri will default to that Primary User when in doubt.
 This is also helpful if each person has a HomePod in their own space where they are the main user anyway.
 That way, recommendations for music and podcasts are tailored to that user.

-3) Tap Primary User and choose the person you want.
-Alternatively, you can choose HomePod Account which is the default for Apple Music and Podcasts.
+4) Choose the person you want.
+Alternatively, you can choose HomePod Account, which is the default for Apple Music and Podcasts.

 1) Open the Home app on your computer, and you will see your HomePod there.

 2) Right-click over the HomePod tile and choose Accessory Settings.
 Alternatively, you can click the tile and then hit the settings icon.